Driving and sight loss: finding support if you can no longer drive

 Finding a supportive network

 This can make a huge difference.
-Whether it is finding others living with sight loss who understand the issues you face or ensuring you don’t lose contact with loved ones and become isolated.
+Whether it is finding other blind and partially sighted people who understand the issues you face, or ensuring you don’t lose contact with loved ones and become isolated.
 Social connection is an important human need fundamental to our wellbeing.
-We run many social hubs across the region, so this might be a good starting place to meet new people.
+We run local social hubs and advice hubs across the region so this might be a good starting place to meet new people.
 Also, we can assist you to find ways of using technology to stay connected.

 Overcoming the practical issues